pine/tokyojs.github.io/SPEAKERS.md

 * Upcoming changes in the ECMA spec

 ### How do I submit talks to TokyoJS?
 Create a new issue [here](https://github.com/tokyojs/tokyojs.github.io/issues).
-Take a look at some of the open issues tagged "Speaker Registration" or take a look at a [sample](https://github.com/tokyojs/tokyojs.github.io/issues/3]).
+If you don't know how to create an issue take a look at some of the open issues tagged "Speaker Registration" or take a look at the [sample issue](https://github.com/tokyojs/tokyojs.github.io/issues/3]).

 We go through the list roughly 2 weeks before the meet-up, and will generally choose topics that create a diverse as possible evening of talks.